-Turning to 2023, the Club is looking forward to hosting the Third Ashes Test between England and Australia in July and the One Day International between England and Ireland in September.
-The Club has seen strong advance sales, with over £6.2m, mainly linked to the Test, being recognised across tickets and hospitality as part of the deferred income balance at the year and
+to hosting the Third Ashes Test between England and Australia in July and the One Day International between England and Ireland in September.
+The Club has seen strong advance sales, with over £6.2m, mainly linked to the Test, being recognised across tickets and hospitality as part of the deferred income balance at the year end.